 Overall, it is a relatively easy song to learn and play.
 If you are interested in learning Photograph, follow the link here.

 To round out our list of fifteen, we head back to the late 1960s with Simon & Garfunkel’s Mrs. Robinson.

-Despite a seemingly near-career-long feud, the duo created some pretty good music.
+Despite a seemingly near-career-long feud, as stated by Mark Jefferies of the Mirror, the duo created some pretty good music.